pixelpark/puppet-ds_389/README.md

 In our previous example, we created an instance with the server ID set to the hostname of the node.
 For a node with a hostname of `foo`, this would create an instance at `/etc/dirsrv/slapd-foo` that listens on the default ports of 389 and 636 (for SSL).

+### Initialize suffix

+When creating new instances, it is possible to initialize the specified suffix by using the `$create_suffix` parameter.
+The new instance will create a generic root node entry for the suffix in the database.
+This is most useful when bootstrapping a new LDAP.

-#### SSL
+### SSL

-If you have existing SSL certificates you'd like to use, you'd pass them in to the instance with the `ssl` parameter.
+If you have existing SSL certificates you would like to use, you could pass them in to the instance with the `ssl` parameter.
 It expects a hash with paths (either local file paths on the node or a puppet:/// path) for the PEM files for your certificate, key, and CA bundle.
 It also requires the certificate nickname for the cert and every CA in the bundle. (`pk12util` sets the nickname for the certificate to the friendly name of the cert in the pkcs12 bundle, and the nickname for each ca cert to "${the common name(cn) of the ca cert subject} - ${the organization(o) of the cert issuer}".)

 To require StartTLS for non-SSL connections, you can pass in the `minssf` param to specify the minimum required encryption.